 Building your email list is an important way to improve your marketing reach.
 Your email list is the perfect way to connect with customers already interested in your products, allowing you to better reach them.
 Many marketing departments, however, struggle to build those all-important lists, especially when they're just getting started or they've recently made a major change to the business.
 With these methods, you can better shape your email list without having to destroy your budget.

-The Importance of Your Email Marketing List
+The Importance of Your (Free) Email Marketing List

 Your email marketing list serves a number of vital functions for your business.
 It: